 Ellen Rogers Analog

 Ok.
-She’s British, so I should say “analogue”,…not “analog”.
-But her work is her own no matter how you spell it.
+She’s British, so is it Ellen Rogers analogue,…not Ellen Rogers analog?
+Either/Or, her work is her own no matter how you spell it.
 And whether shooting or in the darkroom, she’d prefer to keep her intimacies to herself.
 Dad was a photographer, and gave her that first camera at 16;… a Yashicamat.
 As silly as it may sound to the technocrats out there, her love for that camera had a lot to do with the finely weathered leather case and plush lining.
 A good indication of why she’s remained “analog” and found a great appreciation for antique photographic gear.
 A tip of the hat to viewing photography as true art.

 Ellen Rogers has already been featured in magazines such as i-D magazine, Vice, Tank, Dazed And Confused, Vogue Italia and Harper’s Bazaar China.
 Many designers, including Alice Temperley, are using her now to impart that almost “non photographic” look to campaigns, look books and more.

 Although only turning professional for a short time, she graduated with a Masters in photography from Goldsmiths College in 2007.
 Besides being a ‘darkroom maven’, she lectures in photography and dedicates time to her writings on spirituality.
 Now based in London, her commercial work is growing.
 But she tries to leave ample time for her personal work.